-One way of differentiating these three concepts is to picture them as rings on a base that increasingly get smaller and more focused the higher you reach.
+One way of differentiating these three concepts is to picture them as rings on a base.
+These rings increasingly get smaller and more focused the higher you reach.

-At the bottom is the big-picture ring of globalization—the procedures to follow and policies to adopt and adapt to so that your company can expand to the rest of the world.
+At the bottom is the big-picture ring of globalization.
+That’s the procedures to follow and policies to adopt and adapt to so that your company can expand to the rest of the world.

 Next, we have internationalization–the practice of designing products, services, and branding to facilitate expansion into international markets.